ahzhezhe/terraform-generator/README.md

 ## **Limitation**

-The generated plan is unformatted and its validity is not verified, use `terraform fmt` and `terraform plan` to format it and check its validity yourself.
+The generated configurations are unformatted and its validity is not verified, use `terraform fmt` and `terraform plan` to format it and check its validity yourself.

 ## **Install via NPM**